ampproject/amp.dev/content/docs/guides/ads_on_amp/ads_getting_started.md

 ## Three Easy Steps to Serving Ads on Your AMP Page

 Not sure how to get started?
-In this tutorial, you’ll learn how to quickly and easily serve ads on your AMP page.
+In this short guide, you’ll learn how to quickly and easily serve ads on your AMP page.

 ### 1. Add the `<amp-ads>` component to your AMP page: